Loading...

 @expose

-fn temperature_std(center: geo, radius: float, t: time): float {
+fn temperature_std(center: geo, radius: float, t: time): float? {

-var gaussian = Gaussian {};
+var gaussian = Gaussian<float> {};

 for (sensor_location, sensor in sensor_index) {